 July 26: I’ve been waiting a long time for this day.
 And it finally arrived!
 Today was Sungho’s second first day of the Fire Academy.
-But that sounds so lame when I type it out.
-Today feels more monumental than that, so I want to write the story of how we got here.
+Second first day?
+I have to start this story at the beginning.

 When I met Sung, his dreams revolved around the restaurant industry.
 I remember late night phone calls when we were apart: